I Promised Myself: A-Teens version

 "I Promised Myself" was covered by Swedish pop group A-Teens and released on 28 April 2004 as the group's final single.
 It was one of three new songs to be included on their 2004 compilation album, Greatest Hits.
 It was produced by Grizzly and Tysper.

 Music video

-The video was directed by Gustav Jonhson and was filmed in Sweden and shows the band's members images inserted in scenes from past videos, so that they appear to be interacting with the teenagers they were before.
+The video was directed by Gustav Johnson and was filmed in Sweden and shows the band's members images inserted in scenes from past videos, so that they appear to be interacting with the teenagers they were before.